Xavulu/nekew/README.md

 ![nekew-logo](nekew_png.png)

 ## nekew
-yet another wip from your boy xavier f. see the description, this doesn't really work yet but .....
+Nekew is a feline themed cli file encryption tool which uses libsodium's crypto secretstream encryption

 ## how to build

 ### prerequisutes:
+- A working rust installation
+- A working installation of cc/clang for compiling libsodium and linking it to sodiumoxide

-You should have rust installed on your computer as well as cc/clang as this project uses sodiumoxide which requires them for linking to the c++ library libsodium this should work on all unix like os, I dont use windows so idk about that.....
+this should work on all unix like os, I dont use windows so idk about that.....

-you should also make unwriteable.txt a read only locked file, it only exists to test for file shredding errors.

 > inbetween changes atm so this may not compile at all ฅ(＾・ω・＾ฅ)
 ### compiling